-With great pace, power and intelligence, Chris Smalling remains the heir apparant to Rio Ferdinand in the role of ball-playing centre-back.
+With great pace, power and intelligence, Chris Smalling has all the necessary attributes to follow in the footsteps of United legend Rio Ferdinand as a ball-playing centre-back.

 Incredibly, just 18 months after arriving at Fulham from non-league Maidstone, defender Chris Smalling agreed to terms that would make him a Manchester United player from 1 July 2010.

 His first campaign at Old Trafford went better than anyone could have expected and, having been given chances to impress in various competitions, namely the UEFA Champions League and League Cup, he looked completely at home in M16.

 An injury to mentor Ferdinand ultimately proved beneficial as Smalling enjoyed an extended run in the team, contributing to his impressive tally of 33 first-team appearances.
 Of course, a title winners' medal was also earned during an impressive debut campaign.